Textile printing workflow

 The printed metres are shown continuously on three screens, with relative hourly production data divided into linear metres and square metres.

-Control and management of the eight colours loaded into the printer is made simple through a visual representation which shows the ongoing situation in real time.
+Control and management of the colours loaded into the printer is made simple through a visual representation which shows the ongoing situation in real time.

 In addition to levels, other messages show ink status, indicating to the operator not only when cartridges are empty, but also any faults due to errors during loading.